MicrosoftDocs/visualstudio-docs/docs/test/getting-started-with-unit-testing.md

 1. In the new project dialog box, find a unit test project template for the test framework you want to use, such as MSTest, and select it.

    Starting in Visual Studio 2017 version 15.8, the .NET languages include built-in templates for NUnit and xUnit.
 For C++, you will need to select a test framework supported by the language.
-For Python, see [Set up unit testing in Python code](../python/unit-testing-python-in-visual-studio.md)
+For Python, see [Set up unit testing in Python code](../python/unit-testing-python-in-visual-studio.md).

+   > [!TIP]
+   > For C#, you can create unit test projects using a faster method.
+For more information, see [Create unit test projects and test methods](../test/unit-test-basics?view=vs-2019#create-unit-test-projects-and-test-methods.md).

    The following illustration shows an MSTest unit test, which is also supported for .NET.